THEA - Theatre

 Develops students' abilities to analyze scripts in television, theatre and film from the point of view of those who face the task of producing them.
 Focuses on studying and testing practical methods of analysis.
 Collective analysis and individual projects are part of the coursework.

 THEA 241.
-Improvisation and Theatre Games (3).
+Improvisation for the Actor (3).

 General education fine arts course.
 Improv is the astonishing craft of performing and living unscripted moments.
 In this class, students practice fundamental exercises and games in short form and long form improvisation.
 Students develop skills and habits for listening, reacting, being present and being imperfect which serve students as actors, public speakers, writers, thinkers and conscious human beings.
 Short form games are the foundation for all improv; they are a fun way to learn to listen and react on the spot.
 Long form scene-based improv (unscripted theater) give participants confidence on stage and change the way to look at what's funny.

 THEA 243.
-Acting I (3).
+Acting 1 - Foundations (3).

 General education fine arts course.
 Emphasizes the internal techniques of acting, characterization and the actor's analysis of the play and the role.
 This is a Kansas Systemwide Transfer Course.